grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* Cassandra thinks they will crash into the bottom, Percy knows they will go right through it because it's just fish.
 	* {Where's the Gnat?
 I think it goes and gets lost in the storm}
 	* {They head down towards the deep scattering layer --- the instruments telling them they are going to hit the bottom, hard.
 But Percy knows instinctively that it's just billions of tiny fish --- the "bottom" has a particular sound on sonar.}
-	* {They pass through the deep scattering layer, and get away from the enemy who thinks they disappeared on the bottom... though not hearing them crash would need to be resolved somehow --- maybe this is how you can work the Gnat back into it?
+	* {They pass through the deep scattering layer, and get away from the pursuing who thinks they disappeared on the bottom... though not hearing them crash would need to be resolved somehow --- maybe this is how you can work the Gnat back into it?
 Percy has the Gnat buzz past to overwhelm their ears just when the pass through the deep scattering layer?}

 * [ ] _And motor quietly away._